Salisbury, Queensland: Education

 Salisbury State School is a government primary (Prep-6) school for boys and girls at 19 Cripps Street.
 In 2017, the school had an enrolment of 256 students with 22 teachers (17 full-time equivalent) and 17 non-teaching staff (11 full-time equivalent).

-St Pius X School is a Catholic primary (Prep-6) school for boys and girls at 73 Golda Avenue.
+Saint Pius X School is a Catholic primary (Prep-6) school for boys and girls at 73 Golda Avenue.
 In 2019, the school had an enrolment of 150 students with 13 teachers (10 full-time equivalent) and 11 non-teaching staff (6 full-time equivalent).

-Brisbane Christian College is a private primary and secondary school (Prep-12) school for boys and girls.
-It has its Prep-5 campus at 99-109 Golda Avenue and its 6-12 campus at 63 Fairlie Terrace.
+Brisbane Christian College is a private primary and secondary school (Prep–12) school for boys and girls.
+It has its Prep–5 campus at 99–109 Golda Avenue and its 6–12 campus at 63 Fairlie Terrace.
 In 2017, the school had an enrolment of 820 students with 58 teachers (52 full-time equivalent) and 79 non-teaching staff (38 full-time equivalent).

 There are no government secondary schools in Salisbury.
 The nearest government secondary schools are: